Free Consultation: (312) 924-7575

 When you suffer an on-the-job injury, you should recover all of the medical costs and expenses that come with the injury.
 Under the Illinois Workers Compensation Act, you can recover payment for physical or mental rehab, surgery, hospital care, medications, etc. You should not even pay a deductible or coinsurance for these expenses.

-Some additional benefits that might be available are listed below.
+Some additional benefits that might be available are below.
 Abels & Annes, P.C. will always fight for all benefits that apply to your situation.

 Vocational rehabilitation